elsehow/taaraxtak/CONTRIBUTING.md

 - This project is powered by Python.
 TODO add resource for learning Python.
 - Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
 - Check out the [existing issues](https://github.com/github/docs/issues).
+- Familiarize yourself with the project's [design patterns](/design-patterns.md).

 ### Don't see your issue?
 Open one